actoron/jadex/docs/android/android.md

 As with using jadex from an activity, you can override the methods ```onPlatformStarting()``` and ```onPlatformStarted()``` to get access to the platform inside the service.

 <!--TODO: Api docs-->
-Take a look at the Api Docs to see available methods for starting and configuring the platform.
+Take a look at the API Docs to see available methods for starting and configuring the platform.

 Additionally, it is useful to override ```onBind()``` to return your own Binder object and specifiy your own service interface.
 See the [Android docs: Bound Services](http://developer.android.com/guide/components/bound-services.html) for more information about this topic.